jpdarago/bip39key/README.md

 ## Acknowledgements

-A lot of the implementation is based on [passphrase2pgp](github.com/skeeto/passphrase2pgp), check that project out!.
+A lot of the implementation is based on [passphrase2pgp](https://github.com/skeeto/passphrase2pgp)

+Check that project out!